Nano Brows in the Chicago Suburbs: A Microblading Specialist’s Honest Read

 First, look at the healed results—real clients, real skin, real healing at 4-6 weeks.
 Not fresh, day-one photos.
 See if the work matches what you’re hoping for.
 Anyone showing only same-day photos is hiding something; healed results are the only honest measure of an artist’s skill.

 Second, if the work resonates, book a free consultation.
 No commitment.
-I look at your brows, assess your skin type, ask about any previous PMU work, and tell you honestly which technique will actually hold on your face—whether that’s microblading, combination brows, custom treatment for previous PMU to correct, or a referral to a nano specialist if that’s the better path for your skin.
+I look at your brows, ask about any previous PMU work, walk you through what your healing would actually look like, and tell you honestly what I’d put on your face—whether that’s microblading, combination brows, custom treatment to correct previous PMU, or a referral to a nano specialist if that’s genuinely the better path for you.

 I’m Sarah Delaney, based in Shorewood, IL—serving clients across the southwest Chicago suburbs, including Naperville, Joliet, Plainfield, Oswego, and 16 more communities.
 Have a question before booking?
 Contact me—I answer every message personally.